-- Rental income potential.
 When I look at the stats, I see long-term potential for rental income in Harlem.
-Unlike some other Manhattan neighborhoods, Harlem’s rent prices have mainly remained steady this year.
-But, that is set to change.
-You may have already noticed some of the ‘mom and pop’ grocery stores already shuttered as trendy brands like Trader Joe’s and Fairway move in.
-The biggest changes coming will be near Lexington and 125th Street where recent rezoning will allow new housing developments and the train station is getting revamped.
-Both will inevitably drive up rental prices, making Harlem the place to look for distressed properties to buy and hold this year—before you are priced out.
+Harlem’s rent prices have mainly remained steady, unlike some other Manhattan neighborhoods.
+But that is set to change.
+You may have already noticed some of the ‘mom and pop’ grocery stores shuttered as trendy brands like Trader Joe’s and Fairway move in.

-- Job growth spurs housing demand.
 Let’s face it, commuting is a drag for New Yorkers.
-But, soon residents in Harlem may not have to because new jobs are coming to the neighborhood.
-Developers are building 1.7 million feet of retail, office and commercial units in East Harlem, and that will be complemented by 30,000-square-foot of East Harlem Media Entertainment and Cultural Center.
+But soon, residents in Harlem may not have to, because new jobs are coming to the neighborhood.
+Developers are building 1.7 million feet of retail, office, and commercial units in East Harlem, and that will be complemented by the 30,000-square-feet East Harlem Media Entertainment and Culture Center.
 Thanks to rezoning, new construction can rise much higher than in the past, so we can expect the concentration of workplaces to continue to rise as well.
-More jobs mean more demand for housing, and you can be the fill to fill that need.
+More jobs mean more demand for housing, and you can be the one to fill that need.

-- The foreclosure rate remains high.
-The foreclosure rate is declining city-wide, after peaking in 2017, but Harlem has the highest foreclosure rate in Manhattan, and the northern section of East Harlem has one of the highest rates in the city.
+With the New York State foreclosure moratorium set to expire soon, we can expect the Harlem foreclosure rate—which has historically been the highest in Manhattan—to bounce back to normal.
 As the property tax burden increases due to progressively rising assessments, a spike in foreclosures is possible again.
-Property taxes in New York are rising faster than wages can keep up, potentially putting homeowners—especially at the lower end of the salary spectrum—at risk of losing their home.
+Property taxes in New York are rising faster than wages can keep up, potentially putting homeowners—especially at the lower end of the income spectrum—at risk of losing their home.

-But you shouldn’t be looking at the foreclosure market to find an NYC real estate investment deal.
+But realistically, you shouldn’t be looking at the foreclosure market to find an investment deal in the Harlem real estate market.
 This is an opportunity to buy off-market properties at even lower prices, put in some sweat equity, and hold them as rentals until the market evens out.
 There’s one problem I can’t look past, however.
 With rentals currently comprising such a large percentage of the housing stock, getting a foot on the ladder could prove difficult.
 Lucky for me, I have a trick up my sleeve.

 With the low number of resident-owned homes, many investors could struggle to find the right opportunities in Harlem.
 Thankfully, I don’t see it being a problem for me.
-As an independently owned and operated HomeVestors® franchise owner, I’m able to leverage the nationally-recognized “We Buy Ugly Houses®” brand and marketing campaigns to promote my business.
+As an independently owned and operated HomeVestors® franchise owner, I’m able to leverage the nationally recognized “We Buy Ugly Houses®” brand and marketing campaigns to promote my business.
 The upshot is that homeowners who are ready to sell come to me.
-In the coming year, I’m confident about finding suitable investment opportunities that offer the best potential returns.
+I’m confident about finding suitable investment opportunities that offer the best potential returns in the coming year.

-If you’re thinking of investing in Harlem real estate, consider giving HomeVestors® a call to find out what the brand can do for your business too.
+If you’re thinking of investing in the Harlem real estate market, contact HomeVestors to find out what the brand can do for your business too.